sushil-rgb/himpub-web-scraper/README.md

 # himpub-web-scraper
-A web scraper that scrape all the book data from the website and stores in a sqlite3 database.
-The scraper use concurrency features to faster scraping.
+A web scraper that scrape all the book data from the himpub and stores in a sqlite3 database.
+The scraper use concurrency features for faster scraping.
 It currently scrapes around 3K records in 4 minutes.

 # Instructions
 > Clone the repository